History of the U3A Organisation

 Importantly they established themselves independent of any government agency or grant.

 From the outset it was agreed that no qualifications were necessary to join, nor were any to be awarded within the U3A.

 Costa Brava U3A

-We are members of the U3A organisation and are affiliated to the U3A movement in the UK.
-U3A represents ‘University of the Third Age’ but we are not a university in the literal sense as we have members and not students.
+U3A is an acronym of ‘University of the Third Age’ but we are not a university in the literal sense as we have members and not students.
 There are no qualifications to join and none are given.
 The Third Age refers to the period of time after the First Age of childhood dependence and the Second Age of full-time employment and parental responsibility.
 Anyone in the Third Age can apply for membership of the Costa Brava U3A - all you need is interest and enthusiasm.

 The Costa Brava U3A was founded in October 2001 and currently has more than 400 members based on the Costa Brava, the majority living between L'Escala in the North and Sant Feliu de Guixols in the South.
 Our organisation is English speaking but currently twenty percent of the membership are non-British passport holders.
 At the moment we have about forty groups covering a wide range of activities and interests.

 Our U3A is a democratic, self-funded and self-managed organisation.
 It exists to provide educational and leisure opportunities in a friendly environment.
 We draw upon the knowledge, experience and skills of our members to organise study and activity groups in accordance with our Association Rules.

 One of the most important benefits to come from membership of the U3A is the opportunity to develop new interests and skills in an informal atmosphere among like-minded people.
 We also actively seek opportunities to promote and encourage integration with the local Catalan community.